CIA-Oceanix/CIA-Oceanix.github.io/_pages/training.md

 We plan to organize next session in Brest in January 2022.
 Do not hesitate to contact us for any additional information.

 ## Advanced Course on Deep Learning and Geophysical Dynamics
-Next october we will organize the first edition of an advanced course on Deep Learning and Geophysical Dynamics co-organized by AI chairs OceaniX and AI4Child (Prof. R. Fablet and F. Rousseau).
+Next october we will organize the first edition of an advanced course on Deep Learning and Geophysical Dynamics co-organized by AI chairs  OceaniX, DL4CLIM, ANITI-DAML and AI4Child (Prof. R. Fablet, P. Gallinari, S. Gratton and F. Rousseau).
 The general objective of the course will be to cover theoretical aspects of deep learning and its application to geophysical dynamics, especially regarding the exploitation of physical priors.
 Besides these theoretical aspects, the course will also aim to apply state-of-the-art deep leearning approaches to specific case-studies using pytorch.

 The course will take place on **tuesdays five consecutive weeks from November 9 to December 7**.
 All morning sessions (typically, 9.30am-12.30pm, Paris time) will be dedicated to a course covering theoretical aspects combined with some pytorch practice, while all afternoon sessions will be dedicated to an advanced practice through a specific team project.